devleaks/cockpitdecks-docs/docs/Extending/Internals/To do.md

 This can be a cursor being filled.
 As many led as pixels on icon (limit)

 Example ramp on side of LoupedeckLive or on touchscreen of sd+.

+# Web Decks

+For representations like colored leds, leds, encoder leds, draw them in CD and send image to web decks